Anthony Yarde: World title challenges

 Beterbiev won the fight by an eighth-round stoppage.
 After hurting Yarde in the seventh round, Beterbiev came out the next round looking for a stoppage.
 He knocked Yarde down with a counter right hook to an attempted uppercut, which dropped Yarde to his hand and knees at the midway point of the round.
 Although referee Steve Gray allowed the bout to continue, the corner of Yarde threw in the towel a few seconds later.
 The time of stoppage was 2:01 of the round.
 Beterbiev was down 68–65 and 67–66 on two of the judges' scorecards at the time of the stoppage.
 Beterbiev out-landed Yarde 135 to 111 in total punches and 84 to 75 in power punches at the time off stoppage.

 Arum praised the fight, calling it 'one of the great light heavyweight battles' he had ever seen.
 Speaking after the fight, Beterbiev said, “I want Bivol.
 Right now, it’s everything.
 “In that fight, we’ll have four belts.
 It’s really good fight, I think.”
 Beterbiev would still need to manoeuvre around his mandatories.
 Beterbiev praised Yarde.
 He acknowledged his power and believed he still had time to grow in the support and become successful.
 Beterbiev was only getting started by the time the eighth round came.
 He did not do the best job in attempting to avoid Yarde's punches.
 This is what made it a great fight.
 Yarde was asked about his corner stopping the fight despite the referee giving him the go-ahead to continue the fight.
 He defended his teams decision, “Tunde and my team, they care about me and love me, they’re seeing something that I’m not seeing.”

 Yarde defeated Ralfs Vilcans on points in a 10-round bout at the Copper Box Arena in London, England, on 19 October 2024.

 He defeated Lyndon Arthur on the undercard of Chris Eubank Jr vs. Conor Benn at the Tottenham Hotspur Stadium on 26 April 2025.

+Yarde challenged WBC and WBA (regular) light heavyweight champion David Benavidez at ANB Arena in Riyadh, Saudi Arabia, on 22 November 2025.
+He lost by technical knockout in the seventh round.